 Those who fancy a bit more sneaking with their first-person shooter action might want to strap themselves into their headsets for Budget Cuts.
 The idea is that you are the sole human employee attempting to sneak or shoot their way past robots with revolvers.

-Your gun can also be used to teleport short distances, getting the jump on patrolling guards and watching as gallons of oil splurges out of them after you yeet some office supplies into their eye sockets.
-Budget Cuts 2: Mission Insolvency is also a thing, so also worth checking out, but we have a soft spot for the first.
+Your gun can also be used to teleport short distances, jumping on patrolling guards and watching gallons of oil splurging out of them after you yeet some office supplies into their eye sockets.
+Budget Cuts 2: Mission Insolvency is also worth checking out, but we have a soft spot for the first.

 If there’s one thing that separates Tetris Effect from countless other Tetris games, it’s the music and gorgeous particle effects.
 And if there’s one thing that separates Tetris Effect VR from its standard-issue counterpart, it’s the sense of performance that comes with it.

-As this unfolds, you’re treated to a light show that forms the backdrop of the Tetris board.
-From slow-paced pop that’s framed with blue bursts of particles that form the outline of a dolphin to a jazz track set to the backdrop of a city at nighttime, with beams of light streaming across the board like a steady flow of traffic.
-The visuals are striking, and playing Tetris Effect in VR allows you to become fully immersed as they surround you entirely.
+As this unfolds, you’re treated to a light show that forms the backdrop of the Tetris board, from slow-paced pop framed with blue bursts of particles that form the outline of a dolphin to a jazz track set to the backdrop of a city at nighttime, with beams of light streaming across the board like a steady flow of traffic.
+The visuals are striking, and playing Tetris Effect in VR allows you to immerse as they surround you.

 Blade and Sorcery